 How do you juggle being a working model and spending time with your boyfriend with his NBA schedule?

 Luckily, it’s not very far.
 Cleveland is only like an hour-long flight from New York.
 So I go back and forth between here and there and jobs, and then sometimes meet him on the road if it makes sense, so I see him pretty often even though we live in different cities and both travel for work.
 We make it work, so that’s kind of fun.

 What do you love about Miami?

 I go to Miami a lot.
 I was just there with girlfriends for a weekend to visit.
 We went walking around Little Havana.
 It’s so cute, and I like getting coffee and walking around there.
 There are like 800 hotels in Miami Beach that have beautiful pools to lay out by—but you can swim in the ocean!
 I actually shot there once and saw an outdoor wakeboard park [Amelia Earhart Park], which I would be very curious to try.
 It looks super cool.
 I mean, I’ve never done that!
 I wakeboard behind a boat at home in the summer, but I’ve never seen a park like that—it’s so cool.

-Photography by Derek Kettela.
+Photography by: Photography by Derek Kettela.
 Styling by Jamie Frankel.
 Hair by Riad Azar using Bumble and bumble for Atelier Management.
 Makeup by Jodie Boland using Becca Cosmetics at See Management.
 Fashion assistance by Chalyn Melendez and Christina Coughlin.
 Shot at Gurney’s Montauk Resort & Seawater Spa, 290 Old Montauk Hwy., Montauk, NY, 631-668-2345